 Doctor of Dental Surgery PhD Program

 The DDS/PhD Program is designed to prepare outstanding clinical and basic biomedical scientists, thoroughly versed in the science underlying clinical practice and capable of identifying and addressing significant problems in oral health.
 The PhD adds three to four additional years so that students graduate with both degrees in seven to eight years.

 Applicants interested in the combined DDS/PhD Program must be first admitted to the DDS Program at the University of Maryland, School of Dentistry.
 If you have applied to the DDS program and you are interested in the combined degree program, complete the on-line Pre-Application Form.

 For further information about the combined degree programs, please contact:

-Professor, Department of Oncology and Diagnostic Sciences
+Professor, Department of Neural and Pain Sciences

 School of Dentistry